Zavod Sploh

 Zvokotok connects established institutional spaces of artistic activity with premises of the dynamic action of NGOs.
 It implements and maintains unburdened space of dialogue and overcome the artificial distinction between areas and venues of artistic activity.

-The program in 2023 was conceived by Nina Dragičević.
+The program in 2024 is conceived by Luka Juhart.

 The program was conceived by: